Home

 PERMANENT TEETH The thirty-two adult teeth.

-PLAQUE or DENTAL PLAQUE Also called bacterial bio-films.
-These soft, sticky coatings form as many strains of bacteria colonize and grow on tooth surfaces above and below the gum margins.
-If plaque is not removed carefully each day by brushing, irrigating, and flossing, bacteria attached to tooth-surfaces die and harden from the minerals in the saliva and crevicular exudates.
+PLAQUE or DENTAL PLAQUE or BACTERIAL PLAQUE Also called bacterial biofilms.
+These soft, yellowish-white, “cheese-like” deposits contain microscopic organisms that colonize in large communities on tooth surfaces above and below the gum margins.
+If plaque is not removed carefully each day by brushing, irrigating, and interproximal (in-between) cleaning and disinfection, bacteria attached to tooth surfaces die and harden from the minerals in the saliva and crevicular exudates.
 These mineralized deposits are called calculus or tartar.

 PREGNANCY An extraordinary chain of events that begins with the union of egg and sperm and the preparation of the body to provide the nourishment and hormones that govern the baby's growth and development